-This might be the worst type of iron…
+4. Iron bacteria may be the worst type

 Iron bacteria are naturally occurring organisms in soils and groundwater that feed off iron, leaving waste deposits.
 They leave behind a dark sludge that sticks to pipes and fixtures, particularly in your water and toilet tanks and plumbing fixtures.
 The microorganisms also can lead to bad tasting and odorous water.